- SCU Home Page

 - Improve the University's impacts on the local and global community associated with procurement (extraction, production, distribution, consumption, and disposal).

-- Example metrics: local/ organic/ sustainable food procurement rates, sustainable purchasing policies, and water diversion rates.
+- Example metrics: local/ organic/ sustainable food procurement rates, sustainable purchasing policies, and waste diversion rates.

 3. Develop a culture of sustainability among all students, faculty, staff, alumni, and visitors.